 A method that helps achieving realistic forecasts is making it on a rolling basis.
 In a direct selling environment, a suggestion could be forecasting every month for the next twelve months, and on a yearly basis for the next three to five years.
 Not only should a forecast say what will be achieved, it should also state how they will be achieved.
 This whole process might seem overwhelming, but once all the related parties in the organization get used to it, it becomes a routine within the company.

-How should we approach the forecasting process?
+How should we approach the sales forecasting process?
 A company’s total sales figure is like a finished construction, made up of various building blocks.
 Therefore, the best way is to start with identifying those building blocks.
 And as a principle, sales forecasting and field force projections (i.e. predicting “new recruits”, “drop-outs”, “re-activates” etc.) should go hand in hand in direct selling.
 These two are intertwined closely.

 Segmenting the Field Force